All Episodes

 I have no idea why anybody would censure someone before they had an investigation.

-I have concerns about the practice that the administration engaged in, but I think it's important for the committees of jurisdiction to do the investigation to establish what the practice was, compare it to what the law is, and make a determination from there.
+I have concerns about the practice that the administration engaged in, but I think it's important for the committees of jurisdiction to do the investigation, to establish what the practice was, compare it to what the law is, and make a determination from there.

-They live in their dream world, they think that they've already won the House back.
+They think that they've already won the House back.

 It's just a matter of getting to November and going through the formality of the election.